Dr. Jennie Luther, DACM, L.Ac

 My goal has always been to be a practitioner who could help whole families—effectively, without nasty side effects, treating the roots of problems, as well as the symptoms.

 Family Tree Acupuncture & Wellness is the culmination of my vision.
-I get to work with amazing people every day, helping them find lasting relief and wellness for chronic conditions that are not finding relief from conventional medicine.
-It is my goal to help bring this medicine into the mainstream in our community, both with everyday people and the western medical community.
-There are so many people who could be feeling better but don’t yet know there are other options outside of conventional western medicine.
+I get to work with amazing people every day, helping them find lasting relief and wellness for chronic conditions that are not finding relief from conventional medicine alone.
+It is my goal to help bring this medicine into the mainstream in our community, both with everyday people and the western medical community about other safe and effective treatment options outside of conventional western medicine.

 Over the years I’ve trained in many healing modalities (see the list below), exploring ways to help people in deeper and more powerful ways.
 I’m a huge nerd, and love to study just about anything about the body and healing arts.
 I may geek out when you have questions—I get really excited about this stuff!